Harmon Killebrew: Personal life

 Despite his nicknames and style of play, Killebrew was considered by his colleagues to be a quiet, kind man.
-While still an active major leaguer, Killebrew became a member of the Church of Jesus Christ of Latter-day Saints, and never smoked or drank.
+While still an active major leaguer, Killebrew became a member of the Church of Jesus Christ of Latter-day Saints and never smoked or drank.
 He was once asked in an interview what hobbies he had, to which he replied, "Just washing the dishes, I guess."

+In the late 1980s, Killebrew had financial problems.
+In July 1988, his house went into foreclosure and, in 1989, the Minneapolis Star Tribune reported that he had fallen $700,000 into debt.
+He also divorced his first wife of more than 30 years, Elaine Killebrew née Roberts, whom he had married in 1955.
+Soon after, Killebrew's health failed.
+In May 1990, he was rushed to the hospital with a collapsed lung and damaged esophagus.
+Together with a subsequent abscess and staph infection, Killebrew endured three surgeries and nearly died.
+He used a wheelchair for some time post-surgery.
+By December 1990, his health had improved and he married Nita Patten.

 On December 29, 2010, Killebrew announced that he had been diagnosed with esophageal cancer and started treatment.
 On May 13, 2011, a Minnesota Twins press release reported he was ceasing treatment and entering hospice care, because his illness had progressed beyond his doctors' expectation of cure.
 To honor Killebrew, the Twins wore their 1961 throwback alternate jerseys at home for the remainder of the 2011 season; he was also honored by the Washington Nationals, who hung a jersey with Killebrew's name and number 3 in their home dugout.
 Killebrew died on May 17, 2011, at his home in Scottsdale at the age of 74.
 He was interred at Riverside Cemetery in Payette, Idaho.

-Following his death, the Twins released the following statement:
+Following his death, Minnesota Twins president Dave St. Peter released the following statement: